 All cows must receive immediate veterinary attention when they are sick or injured.
 In most cases, unnecessary pain, injury and disease can be prevented through good husbandry, regular visits to a veterinarian and addressing any issues the veterinarian raises.

-One of these Freedoms is: Freedom from Pain, Injury or Disease.
-In this section, you will learn about this freedom and how you can make sure your cow has the right care, husbandry and medical care to be free from pain, injury or disease.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Pain, Injury or Disease.
+In this section you will learn about this freedom and how you can make sure your cows receive the right veterinary care so they are free from pain, suffering and disease.

 Just like you have a family doctor that you see when you are unwell, your cow will need their own doctor too - a veterinarian is an animal doctor.
 It’s a good idea for your family to find out which veterinarian they plan on using before you get your cow.
 Not all veterinary clinics specialise in cows, so it is important you find a veterinarian that is experienced at treating farm animals.